-Prior VVSG source: VVSG 2007 - 5.6.3-C
+Discussion

+Examples of ports are USB and RJ45 physical network interfaces.
+Examples of access points are doors, and panels, and vents.
+Voting operations include voting device upgrades and maintenance.

 12.2-B – Physical port auto-disable

-If a physical connection between voting system components is broken during an activated or suspended state, the affected voting device port must be automatically disabled.
+If a physical connection that supports digital communication between voting system components is broken during an activated or suspended state, the affected voting system port must be automatically disabled.